 Express Gratitude: At the end of your meal, it’s customary to express your gratitude with the phrase “Gochisosama deshita,” which roughly translates to “Thank you for the meal.”
 This shows appreciation to the chefs and staff for their efforts.

-Tipping: Unlike in some Western countries, tipping is not a common practice in Japan.
-Exceptional service is expected as a standard, and tipping can sometimes be considered rude.
+Tipping: Unlike in some Western countries, tipping is uncommon in Japan.
+Exceptional service is expected as a standard, and tipping can sometimes be rude.

-Footwear Etiquette: In traditional Japanese restaurants or homes, it’s customary to remove your shoes before entering.
+Footwear Etiquette: In traditional Japanese restaurants or homes, removing your shoes is customary before entering.
 Slippers may be provided for indoor use.

 Pouring Drinks: When dining with others, it’s polite to pour drinks for your companions and allow them to reciprocate.
 If someone offers to pour your drink, hold your glass slightly to make it easier for them.

-Wait for Everyone: It’s customary to wait until everyone at the table has received their dishes before beginning the meal.
-Likewise, finish your meal at a similar pace to the group.
+Wait for Everyone: It’s customary to wait until everyone has received their dishes before the meal begins.
+Likewise, finish your meal at a pace similar to the group’s.

-By embracing these customs, you’ll not only enjoy your Itameshi meal to the fullest but also show respect for the rich culinary traditions and culture of Japan.
+By embracing these customs, you’ll enjoy your Itameshi meal to the fullest and show respect for Japan’s rich culinary traditions and culture.